T R A V E L / C I T Y G U I D E S

 THE DEAD RABBIT

-This award-winning Irish pub and cocktail bar oozes with the conviviality of Old New York and Irish-American traditions.
-Start the evening with an excellent craft beer in the downstairs Taproom, before sauntering upstairs to the cosy Parlor for expertly-mixed cocktails crafted by some of the world's leading mixologists.
+Crowned the World's Best Bar in 2015 & 2016, The Dead Rabbit exudes the conviviality of Old New York and its Irish-American traditions.
+Start the evening with an excellent craft beer in the downstairs Taproom, before heading upstairs to the cosy Parlor for expertly-mixed cocktails crafted by some of the world's leading mixologists. $$

 30 Water Street, New York